This food manufacturer used voltage regulation to unlock more than £61,000 of savings on their annual energy bills.

-The voltage of electricity supplied by the National Grid typically fluctuates.
-In order to meet their binding requirement of supplying users with 230V, the National Grid actually supplies a higher average voltage – typically around 245V – to ensure that the lowest value is still acceptable.
+Voltage regulation is necessary because the voltage of electricity supplied by the National Grid typically fluctuates.
+In order to meet their binding requirement of supplying users with 230V, with a tolerance of +10% and –6%.
+This means that in practice, UK sites can be supplied with voltages ranging between 216V and 253V.
+The National Grid actually supplies a higher average voltage – typically around 245V – to ensure that the lowest value is still acceptable.

 In the UK, electrical equipment is generally designed to work at 220V.
 This means that it is always operating at a higher voltage than necessary, which causes damage and reduces its working lifetime.

 Powerstar uses patented technology to achieve the voltage reduction, which is far more efficient than other voltage regulation or voltage optimisation solutions.
 Traditional solutions transform the entire voltage supplied to a site, and thus suffer large losses.
 The Powerstar solution transforms only the reduced voltage and therefore loses far less energy in doing so.

 Voltage regulation also smooths out the peaks and troughs that can occur in voltage supply from National Grid, making your site more resilient by supplying equipment with a steady, reliable voltage and avoiding sudden surges or sags in the supplied power